WMS Industries: Early history

 Stanford engineering graduate Harry Williams entered the coin-operated amusement industry in 1933 and helped popularize several important pinball innovations such as the tilt mechanism, electrically-powered scoring holes, and the ability to win a free play by achieving a certain score.
 After working for a succession of companies including Pacific Amusement Manufacturing, Rock-Ola, and Exhibit Supply, he went into business with Lyndon Durant in 1942 under the name United Manufacturing.
 After a break with Durant, Williams founded the Williams Manufacturing Company in 1943 at 161 West Huron Street in Chicago, Illinois.
 The first seven products were a fortune-telling machine called Selector Scope (1944), two electro-mechanical (EM) games, Periscope (1944) and Liberator (1944), a novelty called Zingo (1944), a pinball conversion called Flat-Top (1945), another EM arcade game, Circus Romance (1945) and a second pinball conversion called Laura (1945).
 The two pinball conversions (Flat-Top & Laura) were built by purchasing older pinball machines made by other companies and changing artwork and other elements on the playfield.
 The lack of raw materials during World War II made the manufacture of new machines difficult and expensive.
 The first all original amusement device made by Williams was a flipperless pinball machine called Suspense (1946).
 During the late 1940s and early 1950s, Williams continued to make pinball machines and the occasional bat-and-ball game.
-In 1950, Williams produced Lucky Inning, their first pinball machine to have its bottom flippers facing inward in the modern manner.
+In 1950, Williams produced Lucky Inning, its first pinball machine to have its bottom flippers facing inward in the modern manner.

 The Williams logo, used on products through much of the company's history.
 The "W" symbol was added to the wordmark c.
 1962.

 In 1948, Williams sold 49% of his company to a Philadelphia distributor named Sam Stern, who became a vice president and took over much of the day-to-day running of the company.
 In 1959, Stern orchestrated a buyout of Williams by Consolidated Sun Ray, a New York retail conglomerate that operated drug stores and discount houses, which renamed the company the Williams Electronic Manufacturing Corporation.
 Harry Williams left after the buyout, though did occasional work for the company.
 The last game he designed for Williams was also one of the last electromechanical games, Rancho (1977).